idllresearch/malicious-gpt/quality/MoreGuide.md

 **Step 1.2: Code evasiveness (E)**

 - Check code of Python, C/C++, and HTML on evasiveness against the virus detector (VirusTotal).
 Generate files in the **codeDetection** folder.
+Before running the code, please add your VirusTotal API in **VTscanner.py**.

 ```shell
 cd /home/malicious-gpt/quality/poe/VirusTotalDetect